apearce/react-shadow-root/README.md

 # react-shadow-root
 Lets you add a shadow root to React components allowing you to use the shadow DOM.
+It also includes a `StyleSlot` component which allows users to easily, but not accidentally, override the styles in the shadow DOM of the component.

 ## Installation
 `npm install --save react-shadow-root`